-The metropolitan center of the Pacific Northwest, Seattle is brimming with culture, nature, music, food, and of course, coffee.
+The metropolitan center of the Pacific Northwest, Seattle is brimming with culture, nature, music, and coffee.
 And living in a Common home in the heart of the city, it's all yours.
-Living at Common gets you a private studio in a beautiful building, shared kitchen, a vibrant community, paid on-site laundry, shared community spaces, and more.
-If you're ready to bring down your housing costs while simplifying your life, cooperative living is the way to go.
+With convenient private studios, incredible amenities, community spaces, and more, Common is Seattle living, made better.

 "I've now lived in Common in New York, New York (Pacific) and Oakland, California (MacArthur).
 Highlights include weekly cleaners, Android TV or Roku, Nest, Sonos, 100Mbps Internet, Cisco Meraki or Ubiquiti APs (with -60dBm coverage or better), free washers/dryers, Casper bed, Parachute bed sheets, nice utensils and furniture, keyless entry (mobile or card), Slack, Stripe, emergency support numbers, exclusive monthly events, informal get togethers, and more.
 Amenities and offerings were similar in MacArthur, although the house structure and neighborhood differed; I'd encourage you to spend some time in your potential neighborhood before signing a lease, if possible.
 I've overall had a positive experience and if it weren't for some personal situations (a mix of life, financial, and career), I might still be living in Common.
 Most amazingly, I met my significant other in Common, we're now coming up on two years, and things are going really well!
 There's a lot to like about Common, from the convenience, to the community.
 The community aspect often seems less relevant when first considering housing in a city (at least it was for me) but it ended up being the thing that I actually liked most about Common.
 You get an instant network of friends, and my hope is that the emphasis Common placed on fostering a sense of community through weekly and monthly events, continues well into the future.
 Although this is a positive review, I can't say that everything during my time was perfect.
 For example, there were multiple instances where there was confusion around how to handle moving on from Common (if you end up deciding to do so).
 My genuine hope and sense is that the issues I had (e.g., the person I was communicating with did not have accurate information, or was unable to relay accurate information to me, or there was ambiguity in the lease or membership agreement) were due to a case of growing pains, because when I did escalate my issues to someone more senior, they were immediately and properly handled.
 Moreover, someone each time went out of his or her way to ensure those things were properly resolved.
 I really appreciated that and it meant a lot.
 If you are considering co-living arrangements, I'd highly encourage you to at least consider Common, depending on if it's a fit for you and Common.
 I think the founder and much of the team are big believers in the future of co-living, and my hope is they continue to focus on community, and as much as possible, flexibility with regard to housing and membership options for everyone living in Common.
 I've enjoyed my time being part of this community, and if my girlfriend and I end up together, a big part will be because Common brought us together."